 Photo by Massimo Foti on Flickr .

-An undated photo shows a CJ-2A and CJ-3B together during an exercise.
+An undated photo shows an Army CJ-2A and CJ-3B together during an exercise.
 Both Jeeps have the Willys chaff screen over the grille -- probably used to prevent buildup of snow on the radiator.

 Photo courtesy of Le QG 1/72e.